BaguetteBoiTuna/NTPU/2024-09-16-automotive-intelligent-electronic-systems---1.md

      - the effort to collect the data and data diversity
      - the resource and the time to train the large deep learning AI model
      - the assurance of the AI model robustness and safety
+     - takes 2 years to train the model approximately